Dappen

 We know of four essentially different games now played in Baden using Cego cards.
 Three of them - Cego, Dappen and Dreierles - are true Tarot/Tarock games.
 The fourth, variously known as Strassenwart, Vier-Anderle or Cego-Zwick, is a gambling game related to Mauscheln and Zwicken, in which players are dealt 4-card hands and try to win at least one trick to avoid doubling the pot.

 Cego is a type of Tarock known only in Baden featuring contracts in which the lone player must discard most or all of their original hand before taking cards from the talon (blind).
 It is popular in various forms throughout most of the Black Forest and in several nearby places - see maps at cego.de.
 The lesser known games Dreierles and Dappen are more closely related to traditional Tarot games in that the lone player picks up the blind before discarding.
 While 6-7 player Dappen is played only in the Upper Black Forest, Dreierles is a three-player game, quite similar to Austrian Tapp Tarock, played in the north of the region around Rastatt.
 The characteristic elements of today's Dreierles can already be found in the earliest description of Tapp Tarock from 1821 [Alscher, ATT; cf. Dummett/McLeod 2004, games 15.3 and 15.4].
+It is possible that it was imported from Austria to the Rastatt area in the mid-19th century, Austrians were stationed in the federal fortress (Bundesfestung) there.

-It is likely that Dreierles and Dappen are two descendants of the type of Tarock played in Baden in the early 19th century, and that Cego was a new Badenese invention from around that time that became so popular that it eclipsed its predecessors.
+It is likely that Dappen is a direct descendant of the type of Tarock played in Baden in the early 19th century, and that Cego was a new Badenese invention from around that time that became so popular that it eclipsed its predecessors.
 It may be that Dappen was the form of Tarock played by soldiers from Baden when they were transferred to Spain in 1805.
 The basic elements of Cego (the cards, their values, the play of tricks, and the format of one playing against the rest) were already in place, including a large Dapp.
 All that would be needed to create the original form of Cego would be the idea of playing Dapp "blind", i.e. only picking up the Dapp after discarding cards from your hand.
 This could have been inspired by contact with the Spanish game Cascarella, as suggest by Dummett and McLeod [2004, p542-543].
 This could account for the strongly held traditional belief among Cego players that their game originated in Spain.

 There are significant differences between the versions of Cego played in different parts of Baden, and to some extent these mirror the differences between Dreierles and Dappen.
 In the Upper Black Forest, Cego players count cards in pairs, as in Dappen, for a total of 79 points in the pack.
 Elsewhere in Baden the cards are counted in packets of three for a total of 70 points, as in Dreierles.
 Some of the regional variations in Cego may be inherited from the different types of Tarot games that were previously played in those regions, but many of the shared features of these games as they are now played probably result from an influence of Cego on Dreierles and Dappen during the long period in which they have coexisted.
 Examples are the bidding format consisting of a Solo round followed by a round in which other contracts can be bid, the method of scoring where the difference in card points from the minimum is multiplied by a factor depending on the contract, the special rules by which in certain circumstances the Gstieß, 21 and 1 must be played to the first three tricks, and the introduction of the Ulti announcement, which is probably a 20th century innovation in both Cego and Dappen.